AguaClara/sensor_dev/Spring 2019/Sensor Development Spring 2019.md

 ### Fabrication Details for the Submersible Sludge Blanket Detector

 The Sensor Development team has begun work on fabricating the Submersible Sludge Blanket Detector.
 The biggest challenge has been water-proofing the sensor, the LED and the subsequent wiring stemming from those components.
-The sensor and LED will be cased within cuvettes and sealed with silicon caulk.
+The sensor and LED has been cased within cuvettes and sealed with a combination of PVC cement and epoxy.
+The figure below shows a schematic of the plans for the sensor.
+Because the opening through which the sensor enters is close to an inch, the size of the sensor head must be as small as possible.

 ### Fabrication Details for the Fluidized Beds Solids Detector